AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Updates:
 -----
 Some users have had issues with Bluetooth causing crashes, I am looking into a fix.
-Vbat monitoring is not yet implemented, the 3.76v reading is just a dummy reading Auto RSSI threshold setup is also not implemented, just set thresholds manually for now.
+Auto RSSI threshold setup is also not implemented, just set thresholds manually for now.

 Application Support: